aiven/inkless/inkless/KnownChallenges.md

 Can we read existing tiered storage data into an Inkless broker?

+#### Answer

+Once Inkless Followers (followers which are not part of the ISR and their main goal is to serve consumer requests in different AZs) are in place, they could in a similar way leverage Remote Log Metadata already available to source consumer requests.

 ### Consumer Groups

 How do consumer groups perform coordination and persist offsets?